 This course includes the study of arithmetic topics, problem solving, equations and inequalities, sequence and series, elementary functions and elementary trigonometry.
-This course is designed to help students develop effective strategies to solve math problems on college placement exams.
+This course is designed to help students develop effective strategies to solve math problems such as the ones on the Accuplacer® test.
 The course will also include units from the NEFE High School Financial Planning Program.
 Upon completion of this course, students should be able to: